-- Exhibits are entered at 4-H member's own risk.
-We will not be responsible for loss or damage to family heirloom items or any items in this division. - Displays should not be larger than 22 inches x 28 inches wide.
+- 1. Exhibits are entered at 4-H'ers own risk.
+We will not be responsible for loss or damage to family heirloom items or any items in this division. - 2.
+Displays should not be larger than 22 inches x 28 inches wide.
 If the size needs to be a different size because the historical item is larger than 22 inches x 28 inches, please contact the superintendents for approval.
-Display collections securely in an attractive container no larger than 22 inches x 28 inches. - Exhibits must include NAME, COUNTY, AGE & PAST EXPERIENCE (years in Explore Your Heritage projects) on the back of the exhibit. - All entries must include documentation.
-When writing documentation ask yourself and think about how does this relate to my heritage or why is it important.
-Examples of documentation: birth dates, death dates, marriage dates, identification individuals included in the exhibit or stories related to the subject of the exhibit. - Eligibility: All static exhibits must have received a purple ribbon at the county fair to advance to the State Fair.
+Display collections securely in an attractive container no larger than 22 inches x 28 inches. - 3.
+Exhibits must include NAME, COUNTY, AGE & PAST EXPERIENCE (years in Explore Your Heritage projects) on the back of the exhibit. - 4.
+All entries must have documentation included.

+Eligibility: All static exhibits must have received a purple ribbon at the county fair to advance to the State Fair.